 Election FAQs

-What is the Provincial Government in charge of?
+What is the Municipal Government in charge of?

-The provincial government handles many services and responsibilities, including:
+The municipal government handles many services and responsibilities, including:

 Education